BECOME AN HONORS STUDENT AT UNIVERSITY OF MOUNT OLIVE

 HON 111 (3 sh) Great Ideas

-An exploration of the liberal arts responses to the perennial questions of being, including major Western philosophic, religious and scientific discourse.
-Satisfies GER for ENG 111.
+An exploration of the liberal arts responses to the perennial questions of being, including major Western philosophic, religious & scientific discourse.
+Written Communication GER

 HON 112 (3 sh) Great Works

-An intensive study of the canonical works of literature that have shaped Western culture, including critical analysis and research components.
-Satisfies GER for ENG 112.
+An intensive study of the canonical works of literature, which have shaped Western culture, including critical analysis and research components.
+Written Communication GER

 HON 211 (3 sh) State & Regional Issues

-This interdisciplinary course includes in-depth exploration and intensive research on state and regional issues.
-Satisfies a GER requirement for Social/Behavior Science.
+This interdisciplinary course includes in depth exploration and intensive research on state and regional issues.
+Social/Behavioral Science GER

 HON 212 (3 sh) National Issues

-This interdisciplinary course includes in-depth exploration and intensive research on issues facing America.
-Satisfies a GER for Perspectives.
+This interdisciplinary course includes in depth exploration and intensive research on issues facing America.
+Citizenship GER

 HON 311 (3 sh) The Global Community

-This interdisciplinary course includes in-depth exploration and intensive research on issues facing the Global Community.
-Satisfies GER for History/Social Studies (HIS 200).
+This interdisciplinary course includes in depth exploration and intensive research on issues facing the Global Community.
+History GER

 HON 312 (3 sh) Travel Abroad